xXrederXx/CsTkinter/Docs/Widgets/CtLabel.md

-# CtLable
+# CtLabel

-CtLable is used to create a Lable in a window.
+CtLabel is used to create a Label in a window.
 It has great flexability.

 <p align="left">
   <a href="#example-code">Example Code</a> •